toolbuilder/await-for-it/README.md

 `Await-For-It` implements common concurrency patterns using async iterables.
 The iterables are chainable for ease of use.
 Or you can use the functional, data-last API.

-The AsyncIterable protocol provides a 'one-at-a-time' pull model.
-With typical implementations, this provides sequential serialization, and applies automatic backpressure.
-With a bit of effort, you can relax the sequential requirement within a given iterator to provide concurrency.
-That's what this package does.

-The AsyncIterable protocol intends callers to wait for the returned Promise to resolve before calling `next` again.
-The protocol doesn't require this, but all iterables in this package implement this behavior.

-In addition, `next` typically should not be called before yielding the current value.
-Operating this way automatically applies backpressure to any upstream iterable.
-All the iterators in this package behave this way once their concurrency limits are met.
-For example, once full, the pool will wait until a task resolves before calling next again.

-`Await-For-It` handles both async and sync iterables.
-However, once you enter the Promise-land, you can't go back.
-You could use the `chunk` transform for synchronous batch processing.
-If you want synchronous iterables try [IterableFu](https://www.npmjs.com/package/iterablefu).
-Both packages use the same names for the async/sync counterparts.
-For example, `zipAll` works the same way, but one is synchronous and this one asynchronous.

 ## Features

 * Event queues - push events or other data into an async iterable